solsoftware/capsula/tutorial.md

 });
 ```

 > Use ```deferredArgs``` keyword to specify function that gets called just before part's instantiation to return arguments for part's instantiation.
-The function would be called with the same arguments as arguments used to instantiate the owner capsule.
+The function would be called with the same arguments as the ones used to instantiate the owner capsule.
 The function should return either a single value or an array of values in cases when part's constructor requires multiple arguments.

 Now, this: